ashishnallana/HealthCard_Backend/README.md

 # Health Card Backend

 Welcome to the Health Card Backend repository!
+Health Card is a comprehensive health record management system built using the MERN stack.
+It allows users to securely store and manage their medical records digitally, while also facilitating seamless communication with healthcare professionals.
+With features like real-time doctor consultation, medication management, and personalized health insights, Health Card empowers individuals to take control of their wellness journey effectively.
+Developed with a focus on accessibility, efficiency, and safety, Health Card aims to revolutionize the way healthcare information is stored, accessed, and managed.

 This repository contains the backend/server code for the Health Card project, which aims to provide a comprehensive health record management system.

 ## Setup